Frequently Asked Questions

 Additionally, a divorce is not easily modified once it has been entered by the Court.
 If the parties fail to properly address issues within the divorce they may not be able to do so later.
 A divorce is a major undertaking that will likely affect both parties and the children for a long time.
 It should not be something entered into without proper legal counsel.

-As set forth in Mississippi Code Section 93-5-1 and 93-5-2, they are: natural impotency, adultery, sentenced to penitentiary without being pardoned, continued willful desertion for 1 year, habitual drunkenness, habitual and excessive use of drugs, habitual cruel and inhuman treatment, insanity or idiocy at the time of the marriage if the party complaining of same did not know of the mental infirmity, marriage to another person at the time of the pretended marriage, pregnancy of the wife by another at the time of the marriage if the husband did not know of the pregnancy, incest, incurable insanity, and irreconcilable differences.
+A. As set forth in Mississippi Code Section 93-5-1 and 93-5-2, they are: natural impotency, adultery, sentenced to penitentiary without being pardoned, continued willful desertion for 1 year, habitual drunkenness, habitual and excessive use of drugs, habitual cruel and inhuman treatment (which includes spousal domestic abuse), insanity or idiocy at the time of the marriage if the party complaining of same did not know of the mental infirmity, marriage to another person at the time of the pretended marriage, pregnancy of the wife by another at the time of the marriage if the husband did not know of the pregnancy, incest, incurable insanity, and irreconcilable differences.

 (1) Substantial contribution to the accumulation of the property.
 Factors to be considered in determining contributions are as follows:

 a.
 Direct or indirect economic contribution to the acquisition of property;

 b.
 Contribution to the stability and harmony of the marital and family relationships as measured by quality, quantity of time spent on family duties and duration of the marriage; and

 c.
 Contribution to the education, training or other accomplishment bearing on the earning power of the spouse accumulating the assets.

 (2) The degree to which each spouse has expended, withdrawn or otherwise disposed of marital assets and any prior distribution of such assets by agreement, decree or otherwise.